Thankful (Kelly Clarkson album): Background

+Clarkson co-wrote four of the 12 tracks included on the final album.
+In total, 15 other songwriters are credited on the album.
 Two songs originally on the album, "Trace of Gold" and "Today for Me", written by Stephanie Saraco, were replaced just before the album release by "Anytime" and "A Moment Like This".
 Early released versions of the CD still show the original tracks on players that read the data from the CD itself (such as Windows Media Player).
 The two songs have yet to be heard by the general public.
 Copies of Thankful sold during its first year of release contained a computer program that could be loaded, and used with the internet for artist updates and music videos.
 The program ceased to function when her official RCA website was launched.
 Thankful included four cover tracks, "(You Make Me Feel Like) A Natural Woman" originally by Aretha Franklin, "Some Kind of Miracle" originally sung by Puff Johnson, "Anytime" by Mary Griffin and "Just Missed the Train" by Trine Rein.
-"Just Missed the Train" was previously covered by Danielle Brisebois and Carly Smithson (then Carly Hennessy), who worked on much of her album with Brisebois.
+"Just Missed the Train" was previously covered by Danielle Brisebois and Carly Smithson (then Carly Hennessy), who worked on much of her album with Brisebois, and would ironically become an American Idol finalist herself six seasons later.

+In addition to pop, the album explored genres such R&B and gospel.
+Rome Neal of CBS News called it a combination of gospel songs, ballads and a little bit of rock 'n' roll.

 Critical reception

-Critical response for Thankful was generally positive.
+Critical reception towards Thankful was generally positive.
+Critics agreed on Clarkson's talent as a vocalist but found the album's musical direction to be heavily manufactured and overproduced.
 On Metacritic, a website that compiles various reviews, the album received a score of 62, indicating generally favorable reviews.
 Entertainment Weekly noted that "Clarkson glides through octaves with the masterful control of someone who's been doing this for decades".
 Rolling Stone gave the album three out of five stars, praising Clarkson's talent and vocal abilities, while criticizing the album for feeling manufactured.
 They note that "[her] high notes are sweet and pillowy, her growl is bone-shaking and sexy, and her midrange is amazingly confident for a pop posy whose career is tied for eternity to the whims of her American Idol overlords".

 On the other hand, Q gave the album a very negative review, stating that the album "has her trilling like Mariah Carey on fluffy R&B tunes."